korrawe/harp/README.md

 ## Updates

 - June 20, 2023: Initial release with preprocessed data.
-- TBA End of June: How to process new video.
+- July 3, 2023: How to process new video.

 # Running the code
 ## Dependencies